Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 # How to use the Game Boy Printer paper emulation ?

+You will need: the cheapest pushbutton of any kind, the cheapest Arduino Uno, the cheapest LED, the cheapest wires, the cheapest soldering iron or the cheapest breadboard, a serial cable to sacrify (for example the cheapest chinese clone found on Aliexpress, please do not sacrify original Nintendo cables) and for ease the cheapest multimeter with continuity mode.
+The total project cost should be around $10.
+Wire all that stuff, recharge your cheapest NiMH batteries and you are ready for printing.

+- Install the last Arduino IDE (https://www.arduino.cc/en/software) and load the .ino file.
+- Install the free GNU Octave (https://www.gnu.org/software/octave/index) or use your pricey Matlab license and run the decoder.m.
 - Connect your Game Boy to Arduino with serial cable, open the serial console in 115200 bauds and print as with a real Game Boy Printer.
 - Copy paste text obtained from the Arduino serial output into Entry_file.txt
 - Open Octave/Matlab code "Main_Decoder.m"